 Covenant Partners

 Talitha Koum's Covenant Partners provide governance to our organization.
-Each agrees to a covenant that recognizes their own vital role and the role of CrossTies, an Ecumenical Faith Community, as founder of Talitha Koum and those who hold the vision and unchanging principles.
+Each agrees to a covenant that recognizes their own vital role and the role of CrossTies, an Ecumenical Faith Community, the founder of Talitha Koum Institute.
+CrossTies holds the vision and set our unchanging principles.
 Covenant Partners meet monthly (other than July) and are accountable to our donors for fiscal responsibility.
 They set and/or approve policies and concern themselves with Talitha Koum's future growth and sustainability.

 Associate Professor of Accounting and Associate Dean of Undergraduate Programs, Hankamer School of Business, Baylor University